Still Woozy: Album information

 Still Woozy's 2021 debut album If This Isn't Nice, I Don't Know What Is contains 13 songs.
-As of 2022, this is his only album released.

 The title of this album is a Kurt Vonnegut quote.
-In a September 2021 interview with The Village Voice, Gamsky references Kurt Vonnegut and highlights the importance of recognizing the good moments in your life.
-In the same interview, Gamsky also continues that the cancelation of his 2020 tour due to Covid-19 was the best thing to happen to his debut album as it allowed him "to really double down on it and figure it out".
+In a September 2021 interview with The Village Voice, Gamsky references Kurt Vonnegut and highlights the importance of recognizing the good moments in life.
+In the interview, Gamsky says that the cancellation of his 2020 tour due to COVID-19 was the best thing to happen to his debut album, as it allowed him "to really double down on it and figure it out".

-This album also features Gamsky on the album cover instead of the past art that has been featured previous to this album release.
-In a 2022 interview, Gamsky stated that "wanted there to be some sort of delineation between the single art and the (album) cover art."
+This album also features Gamsky on the album cover instead of the past art that had been featured before to this album.
+In a 2022 interview, Gamsky stated that he "wanted there to be some sort of delineation between the single art and the (album) cover art."

-Gamsky self-produces his music content, but on If This Isn't Nice, I Don't Know What Is he enlisted his friend, Lars Stalfors, for help.
-Although this friend does not play any instruments, Gamsky stated that it was helpful to have a "sounding board."
+Gamsky self-produces his music content, but on If This Isn't Nice, I Don't Know What Is he enlisted his friend Lars Stalfors for help.
+Although Stalfors does not play any instruments, Gamsky stated that it was helpful to have a "sounding board".

+Still Woozy released his second album, Loveseat, on June 28, 2024.

 Personal life

-Gamsky married long time girlfriend Amiya Kahn-Tietz the last weekend of July 2022.
+Gamsky married longtime girlfriend Amiya Kahn-Tietz on the last weekend of July, 2022.
 He has stated that she is his biggest inspiration.
 She is the artist behind Still Woozy's single covers.

+The couple had a child, Shaia Blue Kahn-Fuglsang, on December 20, 2023.